pkardas/notes/books/clean-code.md

 *Don't repeat yourself* - duplication may be the root of all evil in software.
 Database norms formed to eliminate duplication in data, OOP concentrates the code, etc.

 > Writing software is like any other kind of writing.
-When you write a paper or article, you get your thoughts down first, then you massage it until it **reads well**.
+When you write a paper or article, you get your thoughts down
+> first, then you massage it until it **reads well**.

 > The art of programming is, and always has been, the art of language design.

 ## Chapter 4: Comments

 Comments are usually bad, they mean you failed to express yourself in code.
-IMO: Best comments are the ones that are explaining why things were done in a particular way.
+IMO: the Best comments are the ones that are explaining why things were done in a particular way.

 Don't put historical discussions or irrelevant details into the comments.